-Bentham was strongly opposed to Pitt's Poor Law Bill which would have amounted to an enactment of Speenhamland, as it permitted both outdoor relief and aid-in-wages.
+It was precisely on this point that Bentham, the rationalist, agreed with Burke, the traditionalist.
+The calculus of pain and pleasure required that no avoidable pain should be inflicted.
+If hunger would do the job, no other penalty was needed.
+To the question, "What can the law do relative to subsistence?"
+Bentham answered, "Nothing, directly."\ Poverty was Nature surviving in society; its physical sanction was hunger.
+"The force of the physical sanction being sufficient, the employment of the political sanction would be superfluous."
+All that was needed was the "scientific and economical" treatment of the poor.
+Bentham was strongly opposed to Pitt's Poor Law Bill, which would have amounted to an enactment of Speenhamland, as it permitted both outdoor relief and aid-in-wages.
 Yet Bentham, unlike his pupils, was at this time no rigid economic liberal, nor was he a democrat.
 His Industry-Houses were a nightmare of minute utilitarian administration enforced by all the chicanery of scientific management.
 He maintained that there always would be a need for them as the community could not quite disinterest itself in the fate of the indigent.
-"Bentham believed that poverty was part of plenty.
-"In the highest stage of social prosperity," he said, "the great mass of the citizens will most probably possess few other resources than their daily labor, and consequently will always be near to indigence. . . ."
-Hence he recommended that "a regular contribution should be established for the wants of indigence," though thereby "in theory WANT is decreased and thus industry hit," as he regretfully added, since from the utilitarian point of view the task of the government was to increase want in order to make the physical sanction of hunger effective. "
+Bentham believed that poverty was part of plenty.
+"In the highest stage of social prosperity," he said, "the great mass of the citizens will most probably possess few other resources than their daily labour, and consequently will always be near to indigence...."
+Hence he recommended that "a regular contribution should be established for the wants of indigence," though thereby "in theory want is decreased and thus industry hit," as he regretfully added, since from the utilitarian point of view the task of the government was to increase want in order to make the physical sanction of hunger effective.\